Workflow

 Add a blank profile¶

-:# apparmor.d - Full set of apparmor profiles # Copyright (C) 2024 You <your@email> # SPDX-License-Identifier: GPL-2.0-only abi <abi/4.0>, include <tunables/global> @{exec_path} = @{bin}/foo profile foo @{exec_path} { include <abstractions/base> @{exec_path} mr, include if exists <local/foo> } # vim:syntax=apparmor
+- Write the profile content, the rules depend on the confined program, Here is the bare minimum for the program foo:# apparmor.d - Full set of apparmor profiles # Copyright (C) 2025 You <your@email> # SPDX-License-Identifier: GPL-2.0-only abi <abi/4.0>, include <tunables/global> @{exec_path} = @{bin}/foo profile foo @{exec_path} { include <abstractions/base> @{exec_path} mr, include if exists <local/foo> } # vim:syntax=apparmor

 Development Install¶

-).
-The distribution specific packages are intended to be used in development as they include additional rule to ensure compatibility with upstream (see debian/
+It is not recommended installing the full project "manually" (with just complain, sudo just install).
+The distribution specific packages are intended to be used in development as they include additional rule to ensure compatibility with upstream (see debian/, PKGBUILD and dists/apparmor.d.spec).

 Instead, install an individual profile or the development package, the following way.